lhenry97/Project-1---Group-1/README.md

 Task 3	Location-Based Analysis	•	Use geographical visualisations (e.g., Maps, heat maps) to analyse the distribution of listings and prices.
 •	Identify popular neighbourhoods and analyse their average prices.
 Rachael

-Task 5	Rating- Based Analysis	•	Formulate hypothesis based on ratings vs prices and use visualisation and correlation analysis to test the hypothesis	LaurenW
+Task 5	Rating- Based Analysis	•	Formulate hypothesis based on ratings vs prices and use visualisation and correlation analysis to test the hypothesis	Lauren

 Task 6	Property Type-Based Analysis	•	Formulate hypothesis regarding property type vs prices.
 •	Perform t-tests, ANOVA and regression analysis to test these hypotheses	Rhea